Skip to Main Content

 (Atkinson & Ramsay 1995) (Folk et al 1976) (Kurt 1990)

-• In these months, do not eat, drink, urinate or defecate
+• While denning, do not eat, drink, urinate, or defecate

-• Body wastes recycled biochemically (without kidneys) to prevent dehydration
+• Body wastes are recycled biochemically, eliminating the need to urinate and preventing dehydration

 • Zeyl et al. (2010) found that daughters tend to den in similar locations as their mothers